csc-training/linux-1/08-Setup_of_system.md

 # Demoting and un-setting variables

-- Demoting an environmental variable back into a shell variable using `-n` option:
+- Demoting an environmental variable back into a shell variable using:
   ```bash
   $ export -n TEST_VAR
   ```
-  - **Exercise**: From the previous slides, find the right command for testing environmental variable followed by `| grep TEST_VAR` - what do you expect to see on the screen?
+  - **Exercise**: From the previous slides, find the right command for testing environmental variable followed by `| grep TEST_VAR` (this syntax will be explained later) - what do you expect to see on the screen?
-  - **Exercise**: Do the same as above with the command denoting all shell variables - is `TEST_VAR` still a shell variable?
+  - **Exercise**: Do the same as above with the command that lists all shell variables - is `TEST_VAR` still a shell variable?
 - To completely unset a variable (either shell or environmental):
   ```bash
   $ unset TEST_VAR